Joe Webb

-Joseph Webb III (born November 14, 1986) is an American former professional football player who was a quarterback and wide receiver in the National Football League (NFL).
-He also played as a kick returner and special teamer.
+Joseph Webb III (born November 14, 1986) is an American former professional football player who was a quarterback, wide receiver, kick returner, and special teamer in the National Football League (NFL).
 After playing college football for the UAB Blazers, Webb was selected by the Minnesota Vikings in the sixth round of the 2010 NFL draft as a quarterback.
 He also played for the Carolina Panthers, Buffalo Bills, Houston Texans and New York Giants.
 Webb holds the NFL record for most tackles by a quarterback with 29.

 Early life

 Born to Joseph and Wanda Webb, Joe Webb attended Ensley High School from 2001 to 2004.
 He transferred to Wenonah High School in 2004, where he was named honorable mention Class 5A All-State by the Alabama Sports Writers Association.
 While attending Wenonah, he led the team to the first round of state playoffs, eventually finishing third in the region.
 Webb set a school-record at Wenonah for touchdowns in one game, throwing four in a 415-yard passing performance.
 Webb also played basketball and baseball and was a member of the National Honor Society.